tymonherzyk/neutral-modelling-framework/Fitting/README.md

 ![InputVariablesFitting (2)](https://github.com/user-attachments/assets/b15d3216-eb84-44a0-9861-1b6cd75848fe)
 Created in  https://BioRender.com_

-Variables _nt_,_eta_,_m_,_p_ and _alpha_ do not need to be defined for the package to operate.
+Variables _nt_, _eta_, _m_, _p_ and _alpha_ do not need to be defined for the package to operate.
 If these are left empty the pacakge will estimate them.
 Thus by providing values or leaving these empty the number and type of model parameters to be estimated can be selected.
-It is important to not that for any of these varibales left unknown associated _start_, _lower_ and _upper_ variables must be defined.
+It is important to note that for any of these varibales left unknown associated _start_, _lower_ and _upper_ variables must be defined.

 ## fitting.m
 This script acts as the sole executable within the fitting package and is tasked with:
 1. __Loading input variables from sheet _fitting_ within _fittingParameters.xlsx_.__
 2. __Importing desired data files selected by the user.__
 3. __Running the chosen function by the user (_hubellfit_, _hubbellsimpfit_, _sloanfit_, _sloansimpfit_).__
+4. __Saving results and log files__

 The first of these tasks is achieved through the section of code below:
 ```matlab